Stevie Smith's connections, past and present

 Stevie's poems have been translated into French: Smith, S. (2003) Poèmes bilingue français-anglais.
 Sélection, introduction et note de Anne Mounic.
 Paris: L’Harmattan.

-I first bought Stevie's Collected Poems about 15 years ago, and the feeling I had that she was speaking to me has never faded.
-For me, as for Brian Patten, Stevie is a special poet.
-Though my life has been very different from Stevie's; I qualified as a doctor and have worked for many years as a general Practitioner, and I am married with children and grandchildren, I still recognise in Stevie's poems the absurdity, the hopeless desires, the pathos, the despair, the courage the comedy that underlies the officially smooth suburban scene.
-She is odd, I believe, only to those who look only at the surface of life.
-Judging by the number and variety of people who access this site, I would guess that Stevie also speaks to many others in very many situations.
-I have found that my appreciation of her has deepened over time, and as I look more closely at her poems in order to write about her for this web site my respect for her has increased.
+I first bought Stevie's Collected Poems about 12 years ago, and the feeling I had that she was speaking to me has never faded.
+Judging by the number of people who access this site, I would guess that Stevie also speaks to many others.
+I have found that my appreciation of her has deepened over time, and although I have never had to fit her into any PhD or essay on critical theory, when I have looked harder at her poems in order to write about her for this web site my respect for her has increased.
 I think though, that to appreciate her poetry one has to be willing to cast aside a lot of preconceptions and be willing to follow her through the contradictions, masks, games and teasing language through which she reveals herself.

 Tell me about your interest